Abandoned & Little-Known Airfields:

 because of their higher speed & need for a straight-in approach void of obstacles (hills).

-The handwriting was on the wall & the city & The Greenbrier traded land & cash and the Greenbrier Airport was no more!”
+The handwriting was on the wall & the city & The Greenbrier traded land & cash & the Greenbrier Airport was no more!”

 Asil Ingram reported, “I contacted Bob Conte, the Greenbrier Hotel historian,